Tk-brainCodes/AI-Customer-Support/README.md

-# AI Customer Support Chatbot
+# AI RAG Customer Support Chatbot

 This project is an AI-powered customer support chatbot built using React and RAG (Retrieval-Augmented Generation).
 It features a chat interface where users can interact with an AI support agent that provides responses based on user queries and company-specific information.